Accessibility for Ontarians With Disabilities Act, 2005

 Client Service Standards

-- communicating with clients and visitors who have disabilities in ways that take into account their disability and facilitate effective communications;
+- communicate with clients and visitors who have disabilities in ways that take into account their disability and facilitate effective communications;

 - invite anyone to use their assistive devices in order to access or benefit from our services;